(480) 689-5167

 • Premium efficiency: 22+ SEER

 In Arizona's extreme heat, the efficiency differences between these ratings become magnified.
-A 16 SEER system might struggle to maintain efficiency when outdoor temperatures exceed 110°F, while a 20 SEER system maintains better performance under the same conditions.
-This means the real-world efficiency gap between systems is often larger than the SEER numbers suggest.
+A lower-SEER system can struggle to maintain efficiency when outdoor temperatures climb into the triple digits, while a higher-SEER system tends to maintain better performance under the same conditions.
+This means the real-world efficiency gap between systems is often more noticeable here than it would be in a milder climate.

 Arizona-Specific Efficiency Factors: High-efficiency systems include design features that specifically help with extreme heat performance.
 Enhanced heat exchangers, variable-speed compressors, and advanced controls help these systems maintain efficiency when outdoor temperatures reach levels that stress standard equipment.